department-of-veterans-affairs/va.gov-team/products/content/spanish-translation/coronavirus-mvp/preparing-content-for-translation.md

 - [ ] Text is as free as possible of ambiguous words (example, use "after" or "when" instead of "once")
 - [ ] Text specifies nouns with "the." (exception: "VA" uses just "VA" and not "the VA") [ADD EXAMPLE]
 - [ ] Text has as few pronouns as possible (especially avoiding the pronoun "it").
-Repeat the noun in a sentences rather than using a pronoun.
+Repeat the noun in a sentence rather than using a pronoun.
 [REVIEW THIS ONE MORE]

 | Like this | Not like this |
 |---|---|